-Represented by one of our leading traffic solicitors.
+Represented by one of our traffic offence lawyers

 Our client was the driver of a prime mover (truck) along General Holmes Road in Mascot when he was stopped by an RMS (formerly RTA) inspector – his vehicle was examined and the trailer load was detected at a height of 4.437m – it was established that our client had travelled through a sign posted tunnel with a clearance of 4.4m.
 The inspector issued our client with a penalty notice in the amount of $2052.00 for disobeying a clearance sign.

 Our client had been a professional driver for 30 years.
 One the day of the offence he had covered the same route twice before he was detected passing through on the third occasion with the over height load.
 He instructed us that it was an oversight on his behalf to properly measure the load.

 The offence is one contrary to rule 102(1) of the Road Rules 2008 which provides a maximum penalty of a $2200.00 fine and the accrual of 6 demerit points.

 Not only was there a significant monetary penalty but our client was concerned that if he was convicted of the offence he could face a suspension period for accrual of demerit points.
 Based on legal advice given to him by one of our traffic law experts, a court election notice was completed and the matter was determined at court following a plea of guilty being entered.